mbkoltai/mbkoltai.github.io/_posts/ecopol/2020-02-29-illusion-globalisation.md

 mathjax: true
 ---

-As the coronavirus is spreading through the world I have been gradually overcome by a feeling similar to the moment when an optical shift occurs.
+As the coronavirus is spreading through the world I have been overcome by a feeling similar to an optical shift.
 If you have looked at a [stereogram](https://en.wikipedia.org/wiki/Random_dot_stereogram), you know what I mean: out of random dots a three dimensional pattern emerges.

 Almost irrespectively of political taste, most of us, at least in middle and high-income countries, have experienced these last decades of expanding world trade, cheapening travel, instantaneous communication and product availability as a never-ending ahistorical present, a normality taken for granted.
 In reality maybe it was a very fragile and unsustainable experiment, about to be swept away.